 THE POINT OF NO RETURN

 We got into the raft and shoved off.
 About 15 minutes later, when the shore was way behind us, Banu leaned towards me and whispered in a conspirational tone, “there are level 6 rapids on the Zambezi River.”
 You know how you feel when you’re driving and barely miss a bad accident?
-Your adrenalin level shoots way up, your heart races and your palms sweat.
+Your adrenaline level shoots way up, your heart races and your palms sweat.
 That’s how I felt when Banu said that.

 Shocked, I replied, “Level 6 rapids are illegal everywhere in the world!”